NeuraiProject/neurai-rpc/neurai_methods.md

 ## checkaddressrestriction
 &nbsp;<br/>  checkaddressrestriction address restricted_name

+THIS COMMAND IS NOT YET ACTIVE!
+Restricted assets must be active

 Checks to see if an address has been frozen by the given restricted asset

 Arguments: